-Deadlines for Application Materials: All application materials must be received or postmarked by the following deadlines: June 30 for Fall, November 15 for Spring, and March 31 for Summer.
+Students interested in the High Point University M.B.A. program may apply for admission in the fall, spring, and summer terms.
+All application materials must be received or postmarked by the following deadlines: June 30 for fall, November 15 for spring, and March 31 for summer.

-Application Requirements: Applicants must have a bachelor's degree.
-An admission decision takes into consideration the applicant's undergraduate/graduate GPA, GMAT/GRE score (waived for those with a 3.25 GPA and above or four years or more of professional experience), completed course work, professional work experience, personal and professional goals for the degree, and the information provided by references.
-Admissions decisions also take into consideration both the TOEFL scores and an interview, if required.
-All students required to submit a TOEFL score will be interviewed to confirm English proficiency.
+Applicants must have a bachelor's degree or the equivalent.
+An admission decision takes into consideration the applicant's undergraduate/graduate GPA, completed course work, professional work experience, personal and professional goals for the degree, the information provided by references, and the GMAT/GRE score.
+The GMAT/GRE can be waived under any one of the following conditions: